rafaelpernil2/StatefulPromises/README.md

 * Saves all results no matter what.
 * Saves all results in an object using the name of each custom promise as a key instead of an array.
 * Provides an optional concurrency limit for specifying how many promises you want to execute in parallel.
-* Throws an error describing which promises have been rejected
+* Throws an error describing which promises have been rejected.

 ##### Important note: